souraj93/React-Custom-Dynamic-Table/README.md

         }
       ],
       filterObject: {
-        type: "TEXT",
+        type: "TEXT", // for text based filter
-        placeholder: "Enter Name",
+        placeholder: "Enter Name", // placeholder for the input field
-        value: ""
+        value: "" // value for the input
-      }
-    }, // configuaration for normal text with the key wrapped within an object (only a single object wrapper), for this you have to pass populate as true, also filter with text input is available
+      } // please pass the filterObject if you want any filter for this column.
+Here filter by text search is present }, // configuaration for normal text with the key wrapped within an object (only a single object wrapper - please check the result data for better understanding), for this you have to pass populate as true
     "personalInfo.email": {
       head: "Email",
       key: ["personalInfo", "email"],